all-of-us/workbench/api/docs/mapstruct.md

       nullValuePropertyMappingStrategy = NullValuePropertyMappingStrategy.IGNORE)
 ```
 Note that in this case I'm adding an annotation for a field that MapStruct was previously happy
-to map implicitly to override its defalt behavior.
+to map implicitly to override its default behavior.

 ### Specifying a non-default default
 It's possible to set a default value in the `@Mapping` by